Bima Bharti

 Bima Bharti (born 1 January 1973) is an Indian politician and the former Minister of Sugarcane Industries in the Government of Bihar.
 She is a leader of the Rashtriya Janata Dal since 2024 after leaving Janata Dal (United).
 She was a member of Bihar Legislative Assembly elected as the representative of the Rupauli constituency 4 times from November 2000 onward.
-Shankar Singh had defeated her in February 2005 but she was re-elected again in October 2005.
+Shankar Singh had defeated her in February 2005 but she was re-elected in October 2005.

 Political career

 Bima Bharti began her political career in 2000.
 She contested as an independent candidate from the Rupauli constituency and was elected to the Bihar Legislative Assembly.
 Subsequently, she became a member of the Rashtriya Janata Dal.
 In the February 2005 election, she lost the seat to Shankar Singh of the Lok Janshakti Party but in the following October election, she was able to win back the seat.
 She subsequently quit the Rashtriya Janata Dal and joined the Janata Dal (United) before the 2010 Bihar Legislative Assembly election.
-She was re-elected in 2010 and again in 2015 as a member of the Janata Dal (United).She has resigned from Janata Dal (United) and joined Rastriya Janta Dal (RJD) ahead of 2024 general election.
+She was re-elected in 2010 and again in 2015 as a member of the Janata Dal (United).
+She has resigned from Janata Dal (United) and joined Rastriya Janta Dal (RJD) ahead of 2024 general election.

 Bima Bharti contested from Purnia Lok Sabha constituency as RJD candidate and lost to Independent Candidate Pappu Yadav.
 She contested as RJD candidate in Rupauli constituency by poll and stood at third place.